I, erotica writer

 I once wrote erotica by accident.
 Writing and getting the story published is a wild tale.

-It begins in a creative writing class.
+The story-behind-the-story begins in a creative writing class.
 The instructor offered us a list of writing prompts.
-We were to select one and write a story opening.
+We were to select one and write an opening.

 The first speed bump in this tale is that these prompts were communicated to us orally.
 The prompt I selected regarded a teenage lifeguard named Hamke.
 Years later, I learned I had misheard the details.
 The prompt did not include the name “Hamke” or anything about a lifeguard.
 How I managed to screw up so much remains a mystery lost to the shroud of time.

 Now, this doesn’t necessarily mean “write about sex” or “write about someone with a smokin’ bod.”
 It could mean the main character is physically challenged, or has suffered some grievous physical damage they’re recovering from.
-It could mean some aspect of their body defines them in a material way.
-(All of this was in mind as I wrote my Bridge Daughter series of books.)
+It could mean some aspect of their body defines them in a material way (which is something I had in mind as I wrote my Bridge Daughter series of books.)

 In this case, I went for the obvious: Hamke would have sex.
 More than that, he would lose his virginity.